 And I say this because I care: be safe.
 Line-up your ride home before the party starts.

-Happy New Year - thank you for allowing me to be a part of your journey in 2018!
+Happy New Year - thank you for allowing me to be a part of your journey!
 I appreciate your dedication and hard work and look forward to our continued journey in the new year.
-May 2019 be filled with love, laughter, health, and peace of mind!
+May your next year be filled with love, laughter, health, and peace of mind!